Paulnolan90/P2-JavaScriptMatchGame/README.md

     </details>

 - ### Additional testing:
-    the game was run successfully on the following browsers:
+    The game was efficiently executed on the following web browsers:

     - Google Chrome
     - Opera
     - Microsoft Edge

 - ### Bugs
     - After finishing the excercise I had realised that I didnt deploy the code institute template, the site still fully works so I cannot see if this will have any effect.